Sitecore-Hackathon/2021-Team-Horizon-2021/README.md

 1. Start docker environment using `.\Start-Hackathon.ps1`
 2. Open solution in Visual Studio and run build
 3. Use the Sitecore Installation wizard to install the [package](docs/TeamHorizon-SitecorePackage-1.zip)
+    a.
+Logon to instance at `https://cm.teamhorizon.localhost/sitecore/` using admin / b
 4. To run this React App, ensure you navigate to the project directory `\src\Project\horizonshop`
 5. In the project directory, you can run:

 ### `npm start`

+a.
+Access the ReactJS App Home at `https://cm.teamhorizon.localhost/sitecore/`.
+If GraphQL endpoint is working correctly, we expect products list on the shp 'http://localhost:3000/shop'
+b.
+Access the shopping basket at `http://localhost:3000/cart`

 6. profit